 To provide graduate students with an overview of the breadth of our departmental resources and the diverse agricultural industries in the state and to acquaint students with our statewide WSU faculty, staff, and graduate students, all incoming graduate students are required to attend the Statewide Tour at their earliest opportunity.
 The tour occurs sometime during the summer break, usually shortly after finals.
-Crop Science students should enroll for one credit of Soils 502 in the Fall semester following the summer in which they participate in the tour.
+Crop Science students should enroll for one credit of Crops 512, Soil Science students should enroll for one credit of Soils 502 in the Fall semester following the summer in which they participate in the tour.
 Students who complete a master's degree in our department and enroll in our doctoral program, will be invited but are not required to attend the tour again.
 The instructor of the course rotates between Crops and Soils faculty.
 After the tour students must submit a group paper of their impression of Washington's agriculture, industry, and environment, followed by a group presentation during the Fall semester seminar series in which they give an overview of the trip.